taiwocoker007/ms030/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Users_with_M365.md

 13. Verify that you can access the Office 365 Home page.
 Note that no Office 365 applications appear on the home page; this is because Libby was never assigned a Microsoft 365 license.

-14. You must now log out of Microsoft 365 as Libby Hayward and then log back in as Alan Yoo.
+14. You must now log out of Microsoft 365 as Libby Hayward and then log in as Alan Yoo.
 To log out of the Libby Hayward account, select the circle in the upper right portion of the Edge browser that contains the **LH** initials.
 In the drop-down menu that appears, select **Sign out**.

 15. Once you are signed out, enter the following URL in the address bar: **https://portal.office.com**

-16. In the **Pick and account** dialog box, select **Use another account**.
+16. In the **Pick an account** dialog box, select **Use another account**.

 17. In the **Sign in** window, enter **Alan@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ should be replace with your tenant ID).
 Select **Next**.

 18. In the **Enter password** window, enter **Pa55w.rd** and then select **Sign in**.

-19. In the **Pick and account** dialog box, note the error message that indicates Alan's account has been blocked.
+19. In the **Pick an account** dialog box, note the error message that indicates Alan's account has been locked.
 You have verified that Alan cannot log into Microsoft 365.

 20. You will now log back into Microsoft 365 as Holly Dickson using the personal account that she previously set up for herself.
-In the **Pick and account** dialog box, select **Use another account**.
+In the **Pick an account** dialog box, select **Use another account**.

 21. In the **Sign in** window, enter **Holly@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ should be replace with your tenant ID).
 Select **Next**.